 LAW III: To every action there is always opposed an equal reaction: or the mutual actions of two bodies upon each other are always equal, and directed to contrary parts. — Whatever draws or presses another is as much drawn or pressed by that other.
 If you press a stone with your finger, the finger is also pressed by the stone.

-The New Testament in the Christian Bible tells us in Luke 6:
+The New Testament in the Christian Bible tells us:

 This is a classic lesson in karma.
 Why would you treat somebody in a manner that you wouldn’t want for yourself?